hyper63/docker-architect/README.md

-# ark
+# Architect Docker Image - (Ark)

-ark is a docker image that contains node v12, aws-cli, and @architect/architect
+This image is used to deploy architect projects in CI systems like Jenkins and Gitlab.

 ## How to build the image